Pick The Right Countries

 As a fair warning, these budget airlines save you on the initial cost, but are full of hidden fees like absurd baggage fees (pack light and avoid checking a bag if possible).
 As long as you are familiar with the ways they get you to pay more, you'll be fine.

 If you have your eye on a certain country, do some research on when the low-season is — you'll save on flights, accommodations and tours by traveling when there aren't hoards of tourists — there are some serious perks to traveling in the rainy season.
 The best hack is to Google when a country's shoulder season is ... that little window between peak season where tourists invade (and prices shoot up), and the low season where there's hardly any tourism so you'll see a big price gap.
 For example, Thailand's peak season is December/January so you'll spend less overall if you travel during the summer.

-One time when traveling in China, we rescheduled a trip to be two months earlier because entry tickets to these national parks were way less in the low season.
+One time when traveling in China, I rescheduled a trip to be two months earlier because entry tickets to these national parks were way less in the low season.
 We hiked around in some rain but the views were still stunning ... and just two months after we went, those ticked prices doubled.
 Yikes.

 Planning your trip during your country's low season will really help you save, and you can still see all the same sites.